mehmetensarcetin/ChatGPTAuthorshipDetection/README.md

 - **Gradient Boosting**
 - **Support Vector Machines (SVM)**

 These models are combined with the **VotingClassifier** method to leverage the strengths of different algorithms, leading to improved classification performance.
 For text feature extraction, **TF-IDF** and **CountVectorizer** methods were employed.
+Additionally, **StandardScaler** is applied to normalize the features.

 Commented-out code fragments show the development stages of the project, from its initial to its final form.